simpeg/simpeg/docs/content/getting_started/contributing/documentation.rst

 Building the documentation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can build the documentation pages locally to check how new changes would
+You can build the documentation pages locally to see how the new changes will look.
-look like.
 First, make sure that you have :ref:`created and activated an
 environment with simpeg installed in it <setting-up-environment>`.
 Then,
 navigate to the ``docs`` folder: